-A job training offer consists of job training with a private or public company.
+A job training offer consists of job training with a private or public employer.
 In the period of training, the foreigner must carry out ordinary work.
-Foreigners under the Integration Act who have no problems besides unemployment may be offered training for a period of up to four weeks.
-Foreigners who have no problems besides unemployment, but are in need of work experience, foreigners who have difficulties in finding a job with a wage subsidy, and foreigners who have social, mental or physical problems, may be offered training for a period of up to 13 weeks.
-This period may be extended to 26 weeks or even more if the needs of the person in question so warrant.
+Foreigners under the Integration Act who have no problems besides unemployment will be offered a traineeship for a limited period or a work with wage subsidies.